 Resource Sizing Guidelines

-recommendations on sizing with respect to resource allocation based on expected
+resource allocation based on expected Kong Gateway configuration and

-Kong is designed to operate in a variety of deployment environments.
-In general
+Kong Gateway is designed to operate in a variety of deployment

-it has no minimum system requirements to operate.
-Resource requirements will
+environments.
+It has no minimum system requirements to operate.

-vary substantially based on configuration; the following high-level matricies
+Resource requirements vary substantially based on configuration.
+The following

-offer a guideline for determining system requirements based overall
+high-level matricies offer a guideline for determining system requirements